nodeshift/nodeshift/README.md

                                                                                 [boolean]
-            --expose            flag to create a default Route and expose the default service [boolean] [choices: true, false] [default: false] --namespace          flag to specify the project namespace to build/deploy into.
+            --expose            flag to create a default Route and expose the default service [boolean] [choices: true, false] [default: false] --namespace              DEPRECATED - use object form instead.  flag to specify the project namespace to build/deploy into.
                            Overwrites any namespace settings in your OpenShift or Kubernetes configuration files            [string]
+            --namespace.displayName  flag to specify the project namespace display name to build/deploy into.
+Overwrites any namespace settings
+                           in your OpenShift or Kubernetes configuration files [string]
+            --namespace.create       flag to create the namespace if it does not exist.
+                           Only applicable for the build and deploy command.
+                           Must be used with namespace.name            [boolean]
+            --namespace.remove       flag to remove the user created namespace.
+Only applicable for the undeploy command.
+Must be used with namespace.name                         [boolean]
+            --namesapce.name         flag to specify the project namespace name to build/deploy into.
+Overwrites any namespace settings
+                           in your OpenShift or Kubernetes configuration files [string]
             --deploy.port        flag to update the default ports on the resource files.
                        Defaults to 8080                          [default: 8080]